-2.2.1.3 View status of all discovered entities in your system using discovery snapshots
+2.3.1.3 Discovery snapshots show you the status of all discovered entities in your system

 You can now take a discovery snapshot representing the discovery status of your system, using the take_snapshot APIs.
 The discovery snapshot is useful for debugging discovery issues.
 You can get information about the discovery status among DomainParticipants, in addition to compatible and incompatible matches for DataWriters and DataReaders.